PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 After registration, the flow will be stored in the container under `azure-flow/<slugified-current-timestamp>`.

-:::tip Sensible Defaults
+:::tip Flow Results
-Flows registered with this storage option will automatically be labeled with `"azure-flow-storage"`; this prevents agents not explicitly authenticated with your Azure deployment from attempting to run this flow.

-Additionally your flow will default to using a `AzureResult` for persisting any task results in the same Azure container.
+Flows configured with `Azure` storage also default to using an `AzureResult` for persisting any task results to the same container in Azure Blob storage.
 :::

 :::tip Azure Credentials